luckyrohman11/luckyrohman11.github.io/content/_index.md

         I like to learn something that I think is new, including small things around me.
         I am currently writing a paper on the use of digital technology in shaping the character of elementary education.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the character of elementary education.
+        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in shaping the character of elementary education.

         Please reach out to collaborate 😃
     design: